GreatBoy/ra-language-chinese-new/README.md

-# Chinese Messages for React-Admin
+# Chinise Messages for React-Admin

-Chinese messages for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST/GraphQL services.
+English messages for [ra-language-chinese-new](https://github.com/GreatBoy/ra-language-chinese-new), the frontend framework for building admin applications on top of REST/GraphQL services.

 ## Installation